kat-mcbrooks/Bank/README.md

 ## Bank Tech Test

 ### User stories / requirements

-I created a takeaway program to meet these user story requirements:
-* client can make a deposit of a numeric value (nb. from the specification, this will be a round number i.e. not a decimal)
+* client can make a deposit of a numeric value (nb. from the specification, this will be an integer)
-* client can make a withdrawal of a numeric value (nb. from the specification, this will be a round number i.e. not a decimal)
+* client can make a withdrawal of a numeric value (nb. from the specification, this will be an integer)
 * client can view/print account statement
   * account statement displays date the transaction was made, a value in the credit (if deposit) or debit (if withdrawal) column, and the balance after the transaction
   * numbers on statement display with 2 decimal points